List of basic Linux commands

 Files related Linux commands

-touch file_name.txt ==> create a single file in pwd (present working directory)
+touch file_name.txt ==> create a single file in pwd (present working directory)touch file_name1.txt file_name_2.txt ==> create multiple files in pwd

-cat file_name1.txt ==> display the content of the file cat file_name1.txt file_name_2.txt ==> display the content of the multiple files at a time
+cat file_name1.txt ==> display the content of the file

 find . -name "narendra.txt" ==> Find a file (narendra.txt /any extension-related files) in current and sub-directories